timothymcmackin/previews/octez/enable-dark-mode/_sources/introduction/howtoget.rst

 .. _using_docker_images:

-Using Docker Images And Docker-Compose
+Using Docker images and docker-compose
 --------------------------------------

 For every change committed in the GitLab repository, Docker images are